Last revised on January 21, 2023.

 A short 400-meter paddle to the other end of another puddle lake, and we faced our third and last carry of the day (SP04).
 Again, the portage sign was not initially visible when we looked for the start of the trail.
 We found it lying in the grass and put it back up.
 We also used our hot pink prospectors’ tape on some of the trail’s more vague or confusing sections.

 Within a half-hour, we arrived at the end of portage into Cairngorm and found a beaver dam to deal with.

 We paddled across and hauled the canoe over the dam itself.
 Finally – Cairngorm, the literal high point of our Steel River Loop!

-At about 2 p.m. we stopped for our usual one-hour lunch further down Cairngorm Lake.
-Out came the Wasa bread and peanut butter as well as a couple of Thai soup packages that we hydrate in our mugs.
-Sometimes extra water is boiled for coffee or tea but given the heat of this day, we were quite content to fill the one-liter Nalgene bottle with water, shake the Steripen around in it for a minute, and then pour in the Gatorade crystals.
+At about 2 p.m., we stopped for our usual one-hour lunch further down Cairngorm Lake.
+Out came the Wasa bread, peanut butter, and a couple of Thai soup packages that we hydrate in our mugs.
+Sometimes extra water is boiled for coffee or tea, but given the heat of this day, we were quite content to fill the one-liter Nalgene bottle with water, shake the Steripen around in it for a minute, and then pour in the Gatorade crystals.